joyyyq/Books/README.md

 - Jun The Purpose Driven Life :white_check_mark:
 - Jul The Graven Palm
 - Aug What It Takes: Lessons in the Pursuit of Excellence
-- Sep The Boys in the Boat
+- Sep The Power of Now: A Guide to Spiritual Enlightment :white_check_mark:
 - Oct Can't Hurt Me: Master Your Mind and Defy the Odds
 - Nov The Tiger
 - Dec Learning from the Germans: Race and the Memory of Evil